The Central Spur

 Continue about 200 vertical feet of easy 2nd or 3rd class to the summit.

-This can be done in one long day, but Broads Fork provides many beautiful camping opportunities.
+Located on the NW Face, this can be done in one long day, but Broads Fork provides many beautiful camping opportunities.
 Awesome hiking!
 Snowline started just above the start of the Bonkers Ski Run for the FA party.
 1.5 hours of casual snow slogging took us from there to the start of the climb.
 We did not need crampons and were able to kick snow steps.
 Conditions will obviously vary at other times of the year.
 Large boulder fields will make up the final approach during the summer months.

 Rappelling the route is possible, but it may be more recommended to walk off from the summit to the east ridge and snow/scree fields back into Broads Fork.
 Approach and descent via Tanners is another option.
 If rappelling the route, two ropes are required.